-50 Recipes to Make the Most of the Fall Harvest
+36 Recipes To Make The Most Of The Fall Harvest

 Yes, the corn on the cob has vanished.
-You’ve probably eaten your last cucumber for the year.
+You’ve probably eaten your last in-season cucumber of the year.
 Berries cost an arm and a leg again.
 But before you go mourning the loss of your watermelon, think on the warmer side of the food spectrum.
-We’ve entered a time of squash and apples, steaming soups and morning muffins.
-And these 50 recipes will help you make the most of all that hearty fall produce.
+We’ve entered a time of squash, apples, pumpkins — all added to steaming soups and morning muffins.
+And these 36 recipes will help you make the most of all that hearty fall produce.

 What is your favorite way to cook with fall’s bounty?
 Tell us below!